-Parameter Description edca-parameters-profile Details of enhanced distributed channel access (EDCA) profile for APs or for clients (stations) ht-ssid-profile Details of high-throughput SSID profile. traffic-management-profile Details of traffic management profile. virtual-ap Details of the virtual AP profile. voip-cac-profile Details of voice over IP (VoIP) call admission control (CAC) profile
+Parameter Description dot11k-profile Show a list of all 802.11K Profiles edca-parameters-profile Show a list of all enhanced distributed channel access (EDCA) profile for APs or for clients (stations) ht-ssid-profile Show a list of all high-throughput SSID profile.s traffic-management-profile Show a list of all traffic management profiles. virtual-ap Show a list of all the virtual AP profiles. voip-cac-profile Show a list of all voice over IP (VoIP) call admission control (CAC) profiles wmm-traffic-management- profile Show a list of all WMM traffic management profiles.

-The output of this command shows status of ARM profile.
+The output of this command shows that the switch has a single ARM profile, "default".

 '''

 (host) # show profile-list rf arm-profile

 Adaptive Radio Management (ARM) profile List

-Name References Profile Status
+References Profile Status

 default 2

 Total:1

 '''